i-MSCP/imscp/docs/Debian/INSTALL.md

 #### LXC users

-If you want install i-MSCP inside a LXC container, the following conditions must be met:
+If you want install i-MSCP inside a LXC container, the following conditions have to be met:

 - You must have the `CAP_MKNOD` capability inside the container.
-Thus, you must ensure that `mknod` is not in the list of dropped capabilities (needed for pbuilder).
+Thus, you must ensure that `mknod` is not in the list of dropped capabilities
 - You must have the `CAP_SYS_ADMIN` capability inside the container (needed for mount(8)).
 Thus, you must ensure that `sys_admin` is not in the list of dropped capabilities.
-- You must allow the creation of devices inside the container by white-listing them (needed for pbuilder).
+- You must allow the creation of devices inside the container by white-listing them.
 Easy solution is to add `lxc.cgroup.devices.allow = a *:* rwm` in LXC container configuration file.
 - If you use `Apparmor`, you must allow bindmounts inside your container by modifying the default apparmor profile `/etc/apparmor.d/lxc/lxc-default` or by creating a specific apparmor profile for the container.

-Note that all those operations must be done on the host, not in the container.
+Note that these operations must be done on the host, not in the container.

 **See also:**